cardboard-iguana/cardboard-iguana.com/log/2022-02-24-itprotv-comptia-security-plus-and-tryhackme-jr-penetration-tester.md

 ### Security Models

 The Bell-La Padula Model is used to manage confidentiality.
-It depends on an organization having well defined job rules and a hierarchical structure, and can be summarized as “no write down, no  read up” (i.e., information from higher confidentiality layers cannot be written to lower layers, and users in lower layers cannot read information from higher layers).
+It depends on an organization having well defined job rules and a hierarchical structure, and can be summarized as "no write down, no  read up" (i.e., information from higher confidentiality layers cannot be written to lower layers, and users in lower layers cannot read information from higher layers).
 Note, however, that the *existence* of higher level data is not necessarily concealed.

-The Biba Model is more concerned with integrity, and is basically the reverse of the Bell-La Padula Model — “no write up, no read down” (information can be read from higher levels, but only written to lower levels).
+The Biba Model is more concerned with integrity, and is basically the reverse of the Bell-La Padula Model - "no write up, no read down" (information can be read from higher levels, but only written to lower levels).

 The Bell-La Padula Model is more common in the government, military, and other high-trust, high structure organizations, while the Biba Model is more common in corporate and medical settings.